-If you are interested in South Hills School of Business & Technology, you should apply for admission as early as possible.
-You may start the application process by submitting a pre-application online or by calling the Admissions office.
+If you are interested in SHSBT, you should apply for admission as early as possible.
+You may start the application process by submitting a preapplication online or by calling the Admissions office.

 The first step in the application process begins with a Career Planning Session (personal interview) with an Admissions Representative.
 During the personal interview, the Admissions Representative will discuss your career interests to help you choose a program of interest.
 You will also receive a tour of the school, complete the entrance assessment and meet with a Financial Aid representative.